YPBConnectPlatform/qrcode-vue3/README.md

 - Fixed X-dimension (module size) in millimeters (default: 0.396mm, GS1 minimum)
 - Fixed quiet zone (4 modules on each side)
 - No logo/image or custom styling
+- Alphanumeric mode for GTIN data, Byte mode for URLs
-- Alphanumeric mode, error correction level M, QR version 3 (29x29 modules) by default
+- Error correction level M, QR version 3 (29x29 modules) by default
 - Output size in pixels is calculated as: `(moduleCount + 8) * X-dimension (mm) * DPI / 25.4`

 ### Props for GS1 mode